 - Explore TensorFlow Lite for Microcontrollers, Google’s toolkit for TinyML

 - Debug applications and provide safeguards for privacy and security

 - Optimize latency, energy usage, and model and binary size

 Free PDF Preview

-If you’re interested in trying out the book before you buy, you can download a free PDF of the first hundred pages, containing six chapters that introduce you to the basic concepts you need, and walk you through building a simple embedded machine learning application from training a model to deploying it on a device.
+If you’re interested in trying out the book before you buy, you can download a free PDF containing two chapters that introduce you to the basic concepts you need.

 There’s a growing collection of screencasts working through each tutorial chapter in detail available free on YouTube!